CGroups in OpenLiteSpeed

 User configuration is within the operating system.
 Eventually, all Linux operating systems will use the systemctl method and use it well.
 What’s nice about systemctl is that it affects not only the running tasks but is also saved to drop-in configuration files which are automatically accessed on reboot.

-Currently only Ubuntu 18.04 supports systemctl correctly.
+Currently only Ubuntu 18.04 and SuSE supports systemctl correctly.
 RedHat/Centos 7.5 correctly applies systemctl functions at runtime, but drop-in files are only saved to a non-persistent file system (/run).
 However, once you have configured a user to use a persistent directory for drop-in files, even RedHat/Centos will use it correctly and thus you can continue to use that method.

 You will need to identify the users you want to limit and obtain their User-IDs.
 The